Exercise during chemo: a new weapon against breast cancer?

 Summary

-This study looks at whether regular high-intensity interval training (HIIT) can improve how breast cancer patients respond to chemotherapy before surgery.
-Researchers will compare a group that exercises three times a week during treatment to a group that keeps their usual activity level.
-They will also study blood and tissue samples to understand the molecular changes caused by exercise.
-The goal is to learn if exercise can help shrink tumors and improve quality of life.
+This study looks at whether high-intensity interval training (HIIT) can improve how breast cancer patients respond to chemotherapy before surgery.
+Fifty-five patients will either follow a personalized HIIT program or maintain their usual activity level.
+Researchers will analyze tumor tissue and blood samples to understand the molecular changes caused by exercise.

 Disclaimer Read more